Tetrathiafulvalene

 Tetrathiafulvalene (TTF) is an organosulfur compound with the formula H2C2S2C=CS2C2H2.
 It is the parent of many tetrathiafulvenes.
 Studies on these heterocyclic compound contributed to the development of molecular electronics, although no practical applications of TTF emerged.
-TTF is related to the hydrocarbon fulvalene (H4C4C=CC4H4) by replacement of four CH groups with sulfur atoms.
 Over 10,000 scientific publications discuss TTF and its derivatives.

 Preparation

 The high level of interest in TTFs spawned many syntheses of TTF and its analogues.
 Most preparations entail the coupling of cyclic C3S2 building blocks such as 1,3-dithiole-2-thion or the related 1,3-dithiole-2-ones.
 For TTF itself, the synthesis begins with the cyclic trithiocarbonate H2C2S2C=S (1,3-dithiole-2-thione), which is S-methylated and then reduced to give H2C2S2CH(SCH3) (1,3-dithiole-2-yl methyl thioether), which is treated as follows: